danielvaughn/danielvaughn/react/useFlow/README.md

 ### 2. As a standalone custom hook

 This method is a bit more complex, but has the advantage of segregating the business logic to a separate file.
+The basic idea is to attach a component-specific custom hook that implements all the business logic for the given component - in this case, a simple counter.

 ```javascript
   // counter/useCounter.js